Was Mother Teresa of Calcutta a leader? And if she was, are there any lessons we might want to learn from her?

 Usually when we think of ‘leadership’ we think of business, politics, or the military but Mother Teresa of Calcutta chose a very different sphere from any of these.
 She chose to work with the poor, starving, and disabled people of Calcutta — people who were shunned by everyone, “a burden on society”.

 But look at what she achieved.

-To achieve that she had to be a pretty tough leader.
+To achieve all that she had to be a pretty tough leader.

-One poem that she wrote seems to summarise her core belief pretty well.
+One poem Mother Teresa wrote seems to lay this out pretty well.

-The language may be different from the language you are used in your field of work, but the sentiment is the same as we discussed on Tuesday, and it is applicable in any field.
+The language might be different from the language you or I would use but the sentiment is the same as we discussed on Tuesday, and it is applicable in any field.

 Mother Teresa’s ‘Anyway’ Poem:

 Forgive them anyway.

 If you are kind, people may accuse you of selfish, ulterior motives;

 If you are successful, you will win some false friends and some true enemies;